 The students were so excited when the books were received!
 Thanks!

-One of our Board members Anna has a daughter who volunteered in 2016 to teach english in Namibia.
+One of our Board members Anna has a daughter who volunteered in 2016 to teach English in Namibia.
 She made us aware of the great need for teaching books and dictionaries.
-So we liaised with 2 schools there and each school to buy much-needed books.
+So we liaised with 2 schools there to buy much-needed books.